FAQs

 I get up early to let dogs outside to relieve themselves and go on a morning walk, then offer yard time and break time throughout the morning.
 Dogs take turns in my office with me, in the fenced yard, and in their crate or pen area for a brief rest.
 Everyone gets a mid-day walk, followed by a quiet break.
 In the afternoon, we'll do some active play and engagement in the yard (weather permitting) and any training sessions if applicable.
 In the evening we go on a second walk, followed by rotations of relaxing with me in the living room and yard time, before dogs settle for bed in their crate for the night.
 Boarding dogs are always supervised, and crated at night for safety.

-Your dog will not engage directly with my personal dog outside of pre-discussed interactions, and they will have their own cozy and secure space inside my home where they will spend their break time (for a *maximum* daytime period of three hours) and sleeping time.
+Your dog will not engage directly with my personal dog outside of pre-discussed interactions, and they will have their own cozy and secure space inside my home where they will spend their break time and sleeping time.

-Schedules may vary depending on the dog's need and I do my best to maintain close to any regular feeding and bathroom schedules you might have at home.
+Schedules may vary depending on the dog's need.
+I do my best to maintain close to any regular feeding and bathroom schedules you might have at home.

-My dog has specific training needs.
+My dog has specific training or behavior needs.
 Can these be addressed during boarding?

 Yes!
-By default, I will hold your dog accountable to any training and rules they have at home.
+By default, I will work to hold your dog accountable to any structure and rules they have at home.
 I can also incorporate additional daily training if there is something you'd like your dog to improve in, or if you just want even more mental stimulation during the day.
-I also offer a "Head Start" board-and-train program that focuses on foundational skills and setting the stage for future progress or training.
+I also offer a "Jump Start" board-and-train program that provides more intensive training.

 I specialize in working with dogs that may not thrive in traditional boarding environments.
 If your dog has anxiety, reactivity, or other specific needs, I'll work with you to create a plan that ensures their comfort and safety.
 However, dogs with severe aggression issues may not be a good fit for our boarding program.